Hermes075/Cal_RuRa/README.md

 ## Overview
 This Calculator Application is a Java-based program designed to perform basic arithmetic operations.
 It follows the MVC (Model-View-Controller) architecture, ensuring a clean separation of concerns between user interface, business logic, and data handling.

+**Reverse Polish Notation (RPN)** is a method of mathematical expression that differs significantly from the conventional algebraic notation.
+In standard notation, operators are typically placed between operands, like in the expression `3 + 4`.
+In contrast, RPN places operators after their operands.
+For the same expression in RPN, it would be written as `3 4 +`.
+This format eliminates the need for parentheses to define the order of operations.
+In an RPN system, the calculation is performed in the order the elements appear, working from left to right, applying each operator to the operands that immediately precede it.
+This makes RPN particularly efficient and reduces the cognitive load in complex calculations, as the order of operations is explicit and does not rely on operator precedence rules.
+RPN is often used in scientific and financial calculators due to its efficiency in handling complex expressions.

 ## Getting Started
 To run this game, ensure you have Java and JavaFX installed on your system.